Duckman1970/Simple-Calculator/README.md

 # Simple-Calculator

-A simple calculator made in java swing
+A simple calculator I built while learning the basics of Java, using the Java Swing library and NetBeans IDE.